-Having ended formal ICT study at 13, whilst at sixth form college I taught myself computer system building and diagnostic skills, and started my first company selling custom built PCs and ICT consultation.
-At the age of 17 I was building a few custom computers to order each week, varying from competitively priced low-end machines to high power studio machines in specific small form factor cases.
+Having ended formal ICT study at 13, whilst at sixth form college I taught myself computer system building and diagnostic skills, and founded my first company, Alternate Data Ltd., selling custom built PCs and ICT consultation.
+At the age of 17 I was building a few custom computers to order each week, varying from low-end machines to high power studio workstations in small form factor cases.
 I also provided services for small businesses such as office network configuration, operating system migration, and offsite backup provision and support.
 I designed marketing materials, and hired students to distribute them.

 This business experience led me to realise the anti-competitive nature of parts of the consumer electronics industry, particularly in relation to software.
 I was shocked by what I learned of the business practices of established manufacturers, software publishers, and hardware vendors, and frustrated by my inability to meet my customer’s needs without charging them for extensive extra software which compromised their rights.